zendframework/zend-ldap/docs/book/api.md

 optReferrals           | If set to `true`, this option indicates to the LDAP client that referrals should be followed.
 The default value is `false`. tryUsernameSplit       | If set to `false`, this option indicates that the given username should not be split at the first `@` or `\\` character to separate the username from the domain during the binding-procedure.
 This allows the user to use usernames that contain an `@` or `\\` character that do not inherit some domain-information, e.g. using email-addresses for binding.
 The default value is `true`. networkTimeout         | Number of seconds to wait for LDAP connection before fail.
-If not set, the default value is the system value.
+If not set, the default value is the system value. reconnectAttempts      | Number of times the client tries to reconnect to the server after the connection was lost before finally giving up.
+This might be especially helpfull in long running applications.
+The defalt value is `0` (Connect once and do not try to reconnect - behaviour up to version 2.9.0)

 ## API Reference